gokulbhere/similarimage/README.md

 # similarimage
-Python script to sort images based on similarity
+Python Scripts to demonstrate how CNN can be used to extract features of an image, these features are then used cluter similar images